Conidiobolus coronatus: Habitat and ecology

 Conidiobolus coronatus is an inhabitant of soil around the world, possessing a tropical and universal distribution.
 Due to its saprophytic nature,C. coronatus is mainly found on decaying and dead leaves.

 Disease

-Conidiobolus coronatus is the causative fungal agent of chronic rhino facial zygomycosis.
+Conidiobolus coronatus is the causative fungal agent of chronic rhinofacial zygomycosis.
 Chronic rhinofacial zygomycosis is a painless swelling of the rhinofacial region that can cause severe facial disfigurement.
 Rhinofacial zygomycosis caused by C. coronatus has been reported in humans, horses, dolphins, chimpanzees and other animals.
 In addition to the rhino facial zygomycosis cases,C. coronatus is also pathogenic to mosquitoes Culex quinquefasciatus and Aedes taeniorhyncus, to the Guadaloupean parasol ant Acromyrmex octospinosus, to root maggots Phorbia brassicae, as well as to aphids and termites.
 The vast majority of human cases of rhino facial zygomycosis caused by C. coronatus have occurred in central and west Africa, with a few cases having been reported in Colombia, Brazil and the Caribbean.
 Veterinary cases have been reported throughout the United States and Australia as well as other parts of the world.